dbo99/csdvr----calsimII-data-vis-in-r/README.md

    key file  | use
 ------------ | -------------
-`csv_list.r` | list csv file names and give brief unique scenario nicknames `scen_facts.r` | list nicknames top down to order as left to right the order of scenarios in the plot (instead of alphabetic) `control.r` | main user interface - actually read-in data and analyze or batch export plots `plotexport.r` | select which plot scripts.r to run for export (wait 1-2 minutes for a comprehensive set or a few seconds for 20 or so?)
+`csv_list.r` | list csv file names and give brief unique scenario nicknames `scen_facts.r` | list nicknames top down to order the left to right position of scenarios in the plot (instead of alphabetic) `control.r` | main user interface - actually read-in data and analyze or batch export plots `plotexport.r` | select which plot scripts.r to run for export (wait 1-2 minutes for a comprehensive set or a few seconds for 20 or so?)
 `fun_defs.r` | data summary/plotting function definitions